CumulusNetworks/docs/content/version/cumulus-linux-321/System-Configuration/Network-Command-Line-Utility.md

  - /display/CL321/Network+Command+Line+Utility
  - /pages/viewpage.action?pageId=5126772
 pageID: 5126772
+---
----The Network Command Line Utility, or NCLU, is a command line interface for Cumulus Networks products, implemented in Cumulus Linux and VX 3.1 and later releases, with the goal of simplifying the networking configuration process for all users.
+The Network Command Line Utility, or NCLU, is a command line interface for Cumulus Networks products, implemented in Cumulus Linux and VX 3.1 and later releases, with the goal of simplifying the networking configuration process for all users.